 Introduction

+Installation 5

-Installation Upgrading on Windows
+Upgrading on Windows

+Upgrading on Mac

-Running for the first time Opening files from previous versions
+Running for the first time

+Opening files from previous versions

-Upgrading Sibelius Sounds products 19 21
+Upgrading Sibelius Sounds products

+What's new?
+21

 Magnetic Layout

+Playback

 Live TempoTM

+Versions

-Keyboard and Fretboard windows Chord symbols
+Keyboard and Fretboard windows

+Chord symbols

 Look and feel

+Other improvements and fixes 50

-Appendices 73
+Appendices 81

-Appendix A: Improvements up to Sibelius 5.2.5
+Appendix A: Improvements up to Sibelius 5.2.5.

-Appendix C. Reydoard Shortcuts
+Appendix B: Menu changes

+Appendix C: Keyboard shortcuts